 The coach will not be happy at all and I am sure other parents will be annoyed with you as well.

-No doubt you are undermining the efforts of your coach and the team to have fun and winning the game.
+No doubt you are undermining the efforts of your coach and the team to have fun and win the game.

 Why don’t you just relax a bit, sit back, and enjoy the game no matter who wins?